 Ten Eyck Playground

 Williamsburg was once part of the Dutch town of Boswijck (or Bushwick).
 In 1802, Richard Woodhull, who wanted to create a residential suburb of Manhattan, began a ferry service from today’s Metropolitan Avenue in Brooklyn to Corlear’s Hook across the East River.
 In 1810, he purchased 13 acres of land surrounding the ferry and named the area Williamsburgh after Colonel Jonathan Williams (1750-1815), the original surveyor of the site.
 Woodhull went bankrupt one year later, but Williamsburgh remained.
 For much of the early 19th century, it was a rural farming community along the East River.
 In 1818, entrepreneur David Dunham (c.
-1790) launched a steam ferry service to Manhattan from Williamsburgh, which created an increase in growth of the area.
+1790) launched a steam ferry service to Manhattan from Williamsburgh, which increased development.

-In 1828, Williamsburgh was incorporated as the Village of Williamsburgh.
-In the following decades, industry flocked to the waterfront, and Williamsburgh became so large that, in 1852, it was chartered as a city.
+In 1828, the Village of Williamsburgh was incorporated.
+In the following decades, industry flocked to the waterfront, and Williamsburgh became so large that it was chartered as a city in 1852.
 Three years later, the City of Brooklyn annexed Williamsburg, dropping the final “h” from the name.
-Williamsburg soon became a fashionable suburb for wealthy professionals and industrialists from Brooklyn and Manhattan.
-Among the prominent inhabitants were members of the Ten Eyck family, and on November 29, 1869 Wyckoff Street in Williamsburg was renamed Ten Eyck Street.
+Williamsburg soon became a fashionable suburb and members of the Ten Eyck family were among the prominent inhabitants, and in 1869 Williamsburg’s Wyckoff Street was renamed Ten Eyck Street.
 With the rest of Brooklyn, Williamsburg became part of New York City after the consolidation of the boroughs in 1898.

 After the 1908 opening of the Williamsburg Bridge, the neighborhood’s population soared.
-The bridge allowed Eastern European immigrants -- including Lithuanian, Polish, Italian, and Russian Orthodox newcomers -- to leave the crowded Lower East Side of Manhattan for the greater expansiveness of Brooklyn.
-In order to accommodate the many new residents, the six-story tenements now so prevalent in Williamsburg were built, and many pre-existing brownstone and wood-frame houses were quickly turned into multiple dwellings.
-By 1917, Williamsburg’s population had more than doubled.
+The bridge allowed Eastern European immigrants, including Lithuanian, Polish, Italian, and Russian Orthodox newcomers, to leave the crowded Lower East Side of Manhattan for the greater expanse of Brooklyn.

 The City of New York acquired this site, bounded by Meserole Street, Scholes Street, and Bushwick Avenue, through condemnation for school purposes in 1956.
-In 1959, Parks and the Board of Education agreed to create a jointly operated playground on the site.
+In 1959, NYC Parks and the Board of Education (now the Department of Education) created a jointly operated playground on the site.
 One portion of the property was allotted to the school, P.S.
-196, known as the Ten Eyck School, and Parks developed Ten Eyck Playground on the remaining land.
+196, known as the Ten Eyck School, and NYC Parks developed Ten Eyck Playground on the remaining land.
 The playground offers play equipment with safety surfacing and handball courts.
-Borough President Howard Golden allocated $254,065 in 1998 for sitework.
+The playground’s comfort station will be going through a reconstruction.